-The Lord first loved us by sending Christ to save us, then He commands and enables us to love Him back and to love neighbors as ourselves.
+God first loved us by sending Christ to save us, then He commands and enables us to love Him back and to love other people as ourselves.
 God tells us and shows us His love all through the Bible and 1 Corinthians Chapter 13 gives us Fourteen Essential Factors in Love that we are studying.
 I number them for ease of discussion.
 There is overlap and repetition in my comments since I have used sections at different times and places with different people.

 9. Jesus-like Love Keeps No Record of Wrongs and Is Not Resentful.

 Here’s where Christian doctrine helps us live right and love right.
-Christ says, “I blot out your transgressions and I will not remember your sins….I will again have compassion on you, and I will cast all your sins into the depths of the sea.”1 Because of Jesus’ sinless life, His atoning death, and His powerful resurrection from the grave, all of His believers’ wrongs are transferred to Christ, and Christ’s righteousness is reckoned to us.
+Christ says, “I blot out your transgressions and I will not remember your sins….I will again have compassion on you, and I will cast all your sins into the depths of the sea.”1 Because of Jesus’ sinless life, His atoning death, and His powerful resurrection from the grave, all of His believers’ wrongs were transferred to Christ, and Christ’s righteousness is reckoned to us.
 God the Father treats Jesus’ followers as if we’d perfectly obeyed all His law all our lives, because that’s what Jesus did as our Mediator, the Author and Finisher of our faith.
-What a Savior!
+What a Savior we have!